huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_service.md

 * `approval` (Optional, Bool) - Specifies whether connection approval is required.
 The default value is false.

 * `permissions` (Optional, List) - Specifies the list of accounts to access the VPC endpoint service.
-    The record is in the `iam:domain::domain_id` format. *iam:domain::\** allows all users to access the VPC endpoint service.
+    The record is in the `iam:domain::domain_id` format, while `*` allows all users to access the VPC endpoint service.

 * `tags` - (Optional, Map) The key/value pairs to associate with the VPC endpoint service.